Wilfred Johnson

-Wilfred "Willie Boy" Johnson (September 29, 1935 – August 29, 1988) was an American mobster and Federal Bureau of Investigation (FBI) informant from 1966 to 1985.
-He provided the FBI, who code-named him "Wahoo" because of his Native American heritage, with information relating to John Gotti and other members of the Gambino crime family.
+Wilfred "Willie Boy" Johnson (September 29, 1935 – August 29, 1988) was a reputed American mobster.
+According to court documents and pretrial testimony, Johnson was a Federal Bureau of Investigation (FBI) informant from 1966 to 1985, when he provided investigators with information relating to John Gotti and other members of the Gambino crime family.
+However, Johnson and his attorneys publicly disputed claims that he ever cooperated with investigators.
+Johnson was shot and killed as he walked to his car in Brooklyn.

 Early life

-Johnson was born as one of five children in Canarsie, Brooklyn.
-His father John Johnson was part Native American and was a International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers construction worker.
+Johnson had four siblings, raised in Canarsie, Brooklyn.
+His father John Johnson was part Native American and was an International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers construction worker.
 Wilfred's mother was an Italian-American housewife.
 His parents had settled in Red Hook, Brooklyn, where Wilfred Johnson was raised with his brothers and sisters.

-Johnson's father was an abusive alcoholic who frequently beat his wife and children and spent his entire paycheck on alcohol.
-Johnson's mother would periodically desert her husband and children, only to return later.
-He was referred to as a "half breed" in reference to his mixed Italian-Lenape heritage and Cher's song "Half-Breed".

-Johnson's criminal career began when he was only nine years old; he was arrested for stealing money out of a Helen's Candy Store cash register, a Murder, Inc. mob hangout.
-Johnson's school life was quite traumatic as well.
-He had a hair-trigger temper, that frequently got him into trouble.
+Johnson's criminal career began when he was only nine years old, when he was arrested for stealing money out of a cash register at Helen's Candy Store, which was a Murder, Inc. mob hangout.
 At age 12, Johnson either fell or was pushed off the school roof during a fight.
 As a result of this accident, Johnson sustained head injuries that would plague him with persistent headaches for the rest of his life.
 Before entering the criminal life, he worked as an International Union of Operating Engineers crane operator.
-He was known on the streets as "Indian".